 Courtney Flint is Professor of Sociology at Utah State University.
 Her Ph.D. in Rural Sociology is from The Pennsylvania State University in 2004 and she has two earlier degrees in Geography.
 Her research and teaching focus on interdisciplinary perspectives and methods on relationships between people and natural resources, including climate adaptation, water resource sustainability, farming and conservation, and mountain landscape development.
 Courtney is the current Treasurer of IASNR.
 She previously served on IASNR Council (2013-2016) and as Co-Program Chair of ISSRM 2011.

-Zhao Ma is an Assistant Professor of Sustainable Natural Resource Social Science in the Department of Forestry and Natural Resources at Purdue University.
+Zhao Ma is an Associate Professor of Natural Resource Social Science in the Department of Forestry and Natural Resources at Purdue University.
 She holds a Ph.D. in Natural Resources Science and Management from the University of Minnesota and a M.A. in Sustainable International Development from Brandeis University.
 Her research examines how individuals and organizations make environmental and natural resource decisions within the context of social-ecological change.
 She teaches two undergraduate courses, Introduction to Environmental Policy and Human Dimensions of Natural Resource Management.
 Zhao has been a member of IASNR since 2007, and has been serving as a council member since 2014.

 Steven (Steve) Daniels, Council Member, Utah State University